-You can restrict accessories to only Apple approved services, such as accessing a specific server that enables you to control your accessories while on the go, or you can also completely block your HomeKit accessory from ever accessing the internet.
+With a HomeKit Secure Router, you can restrict devices to only vendor-approved services — such as accessing a specific server that enables you to control your accessories while on the go or one that provides firmware updates.
+You can also completely block your HomeKit accessory from accessing the internet altogether.

 - Restrict to Home: Only allow connections to your home hub.
 This may block firmware updates or other services.

 - Automatic: Allow connections with an automatically-updated list of manufacturer-approved internet services and local devices.

 - No Restriction: Allow connections with any internet service or local device.
 This provides the lowest level of security.

 According to Apple, the Restrict to Home setting provides the highest level of security, followed by Automatic and No Restriction.

 Can I see which services that a HomeKit device accesses?

 Services depend entirely on the accessory and the vendor.
 In the Home app, some accessories will have a list of services or servers that they communicate with over in the Wi-Fi Network & Routers section of the Home app.
 Logitech Circle cameras, ecobee thermostats, and the Philips Hue Bridge are a few accessories that display their services information.

 In the case of the Circle cameras, Logitech lists services such as time sync, connectivity checks, and firmware updates in the Home app.
 The Philips Hue Bridge lists additional services like analytics, diagnostics, notifications, and compatibility with alternative smart home platforms.

 If I block internet access, will my HomeKit devices still work?